Mastriel/Bulbmin-Puffmin/README.md

 ## Why is it named Bulbmin and Puffmin?
 - In Pikmin 2, a hidden type of Pikmin is buried in the caves of the game, named Bulbmin.
 These are revealed to be parasitic Pikmin that have taken control of a Bulborb as their host.
 Much like the web clients are 'parasites' on the host computer.
-- Puffmin is named for a very similar reason.
+- Puffmin is named for a very similar reason, after another form of parasitic Pikmin.

 ## Puffmin
 Puffmin is the server that acts as a mediator between the web client and the Bulbmin desktop client.
 As a user, you don't have to worry about this.